 Getting to know others

 Asking questions to understand others better is an essential element of sharing our faith.
 When we put in the work to understand others, we honor them.
 This is how trust is established, and having a foundation of trust makes people so much more willing to hear about how Jesus has changed our life.
-To learn more about reaching the lost, check out this article.

 All Scripture references quote the New International Version unless otherwise noted.